Why is this important?

 In an undefended divorce, you don't usually need to use a solicitor for the divorce procedure itself.
 However, it may be advisable to go to a solicitor for general advice before you apply for a divorce.
 A solicitor can be useful for advice on whether there are sufficient grounds, which grounds are appropriate and what evidence may be needed.
 If domestic violence is involved or if there are disputes about children, property or money which you and your partner can't resolve, it's usually advisable to consult a solicitor.
 If domestic violence is involved, you might get legal aid to pay for a solicitor.

+A defended divorce is dealt with in the Family Court.
 In a defended divorce, both partners should always consult a solicitor.
 When the case is heard, you will usually need to use a barrister as well.
 Legal fees can be very high if there are long disputes.
 It is advisable wherever possible for both partners to try to come to an agreement before going to court.

 What do you have to prove to get a divorce